 Pure Gold Mining Insider Transactions Over The Last Year

-Over the last year, we can see that the biggest insider purchase was by insider Eric Sprott for CA$20m worth of shares, at about CA$0.55 per share.
-We do like to see buying, but this purchase was made at well below the current price of CA$0.78.
+In the last twelve months, the biggest single purchase by an insider was when insider Eric Sprott bought CA$10m worth of shares at a price of CA$1.05 per share.
+Even though the purchase was made at a significantly lower price than the recent price (CA$2.30), we still think insider buying is a positive.
 Because the shares were purchased at a lower price, this particular buy doesn't tell us much about how insiders feel about the current share price.

 Pure Gold Mining is not the only stock insiders are buying.
 So take a peek at this free list of growing companies with insider buying.

 Insiders at Pure Gold Mining Have Sold Stock Recently

 The last quarter saw substantial insider selling of Pure Gold Mining shares.
 In total, insiders sold CA$1.2m worth of shares in that time, and we didn't record any purchases whatsoever.
 This may suggest that some insiders think that the shares are not cheap.

 For a common shareholder, it is worth checking how many shares are held by company insiders.
 We usually like to see fairly high levels of insider ownership.
 It's great to see that Pure Gold Mining insiders own 15% of the company, worth about CA$140m.
 I like to see this level of insider ownership, because it increases the chances that management are thinking about the best interests of shareholders.

 So What Do The Pure Gold Mining Insider Transactions Indicate?